Elevated Cortisol Levels in Dogs: Understanding and Managing

 - Low Dose Dexamethasone Suppression Test - measures levels of the stress hormone before and after injection with dexamethasone to determine whether pituitary and adrenal gland response is normal.
 This test is like the reverse of the ACTH stimulation test because a decrease occurs in healthy dogs.

-Treatment Plan for Pituitary and Adrenal Tumors
+Managing Pituitary and Adrenal Tumors

 - Mitotane is an anti-cancer medication that vets often prescribe "off label" in caring for cushing’s syndrome dogs.

 Continued veterinary check-ups and vigilant monitoring through blood tests and adjusting medication is crucial to increase an animal’s prognosis.
 Dosage will likely need to be adjusted over time as the tumor develops as well as to mitigate any side effects.

 Quality of Life for Dogs with Elevated Cortisol Levels